Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/08_a_shooting_enemy/index.md

   }
 ```

-For now, when the game is over, the game just shuts down.
-We will add a game over screen at the very end of this tutorial.
+For now, the game simply exits when over.
+We'll add a game-over screen near the end of the tutorial.

 ## An enemy shooting projectiles

 ### A state machine inside a state machine

 For now, our `Enemy` has three phases: `Enter`, `Main` and `Exit`.
-During the `Main` phase, we create an other state machine to handle the shooting of projectiles.
-The states will be the following:
+During the `Main` phase, we create another state machine to handle shooting.
+The states are:

 ```csharp
   enum ShootState